Updated: April 4, 2023 - 7 min read

 This week Product School hosted Erik Huckle, former Sr Product Manager at Amazon, for an #AskMeAnything session.
 Erik discussed product discovery, collaborating with UX/UI designers, and transitioning to Product Management from unconventional backgrounds.

 Meet Erik Huckle

-He landed at Amazon after the MBA, while his cofounder continued the robotics business, where he worked in a secret startup which created and launched a hardware product internally.
+Erik landed at Amazon after completing his MBA.
+There, he first worked in a secret startup that created and launched a hardware product internally.
 Now he is at a venture studio in Austin where he is the Head of Product building a contractor management platform utilizing a distributed ledger.